 The observed tax wedges and consumer prices have implicit Z_i that we term Becker's numbers (see expression (3)).
-The largest values for these numbers correspond to gasolines and a class of Jet Fuel for domestic small planes (AV Gas) while the lowest are for LPG, Gas oil (transport).
+The largest values for these numbers correspond to gasolines and a class of Jet Fuel for domestic small planes (AV gas), while the lowest are for LPG and gas oil (i.e., diesel for transport).
 Biomass (and Kerosene to a smaller extent) and Jet Fuel have negative Becker's numbers.
-Overall, the pattern of Becker's numbers is somewhat consistent with distributional impacts (the rich flight personal planes, the poor consume biomass) but also with lower prices to the median voter (LPG, gas oil for public transport) and to pressure groups (transport lobby).
-17 On the other hand, we obtain quite different normative Z_i that are base on environmental costs, and we call Sandmo's numbers (expression (4)).
+Overall, the pattern of Becker's numbers is somewhat consistent with distributional impacts (the rich fly private planes, and the poor consume biomass) but also with lower prices to the median voter (LPG, gas oil for public transport) and to pressure groups (transport lobby).
+On the other hand, we obtain quite different normative Z_i that are based on environmental costs, which we call Sandmo's numbers (expression (4)).
 The corresponding difference between observed and normative values leads to a rebalancing of final prices shown in the last column of Table U1.
-Gasolines and a class of Jet Fuel (for domestic small planes) prices would fall about 20%, while the price of Gas oil should move up by more than 30%.
+Gasolines and a class of Jet Fuel (for domestic small planes) prices would fall about 20 percent, while the price of gas oil should move up by more than 30 percent.
 Other heavy fuels for households (heating), industry or electricity generators should also face increases.
 The largest increases are associated with biomass (which we consider hardly implementable due to informality) while LPG is correctly priced and face a small increase.